adriantich/DnoisE/README.md

 __*SAMPLE INFORMATION (-s|-z)*__

-Sample information is only allowed when input file is in .csv format.
-When sample information is given, first column (*-s*) and last column (*-z*) position of sample information must be specified.
+Sample information cannot be processed if the input is a fasta file.
+When this information is relevant, the input should be a .csv file, and the first and last sample columns should be indicated with parameters *-s* and *-z*.

 #### __Running DnoisE after SWARM within MOTU__